-- A standard procedure mask (or face shield) is required when cleaning trays of ill residents if there is risk of droplet spread of infectious material into the air (i.e. spraying gross debris from dishes prior to washing them.
-This method of pre-rinsing dishes is not recommended during an outbreak as there is a potential of droplet spread of infectious material into the air) - If cleaning up vomit in a food preparation area: - Disinfect the area (including vertical surfaces) with an 'approved disinfectant'\ solution - Dispose of any exposed food (food that has been handled by an infected person or food that may have been exposed to the virus by someone vomiting nearby) - Kitchen staff shall wash all dishes, utensils and trays in a commercial dishwasher; or wash and rinse by hand in hot water and then rinse with disinfectant solution - Be careful not to cross-contaminate dirty and clean dishes - Ensure \ hand hygiene.
+- A medical mask and eye protection is required when cleaning trays of ill residents if there is risk of droplet spread of infectious material into the air (i.e. spraying gross debris from dishes prior to washing them.
+This method of pre-rinsing dishes is not recommended during an outbreak as there is a potential of droplet spread of infectious material into the air) - If cleaning up vomit in a food preparation area: - o Disinfect the area (including vertical surfaces) with an 'approved disinfectant' solution - Dispose of any exposed food (food that has been handled by an infected person or food that may have been exposed to the virus by someone vomiting nearby) - Kitchen staff shall wash all dishes, utensils and trays in a commercial dishwasher; or wash and rinse by hand in hot water and then rinse with disinfectant solution - Be careful not to cross-contaminate dirty and clean dishes - Ensure \ hand hygiene.
 (Ensure that your hands are washed after using the toilet, before eating, touching your face, touching any food or drink, or anything that will touch anyone's face and refrain from chewing on pens, pencils etc.)

-• A standard procedure mask or face shield should be worn when cleaning dishes or trays of ill residents if there is risk of droplet spread of infectious material into the air
+• A medical mask and eye protection should be worn when cleaning dishes or trays of ill residents if there is risk of droplet spread of infectious material into the air